Catch 21: 2008 version

 Three contestants are each given a card to start a blackjack hand from a standard 52-card deck shuffled prior to taping.
 The host reads questions and the first contestant to answer correctly is dealt a card.
 The contestant who answers correctly can freeze their hand, preventing them from receiving additional cards or reveal the next card from the top of the deck.

 After revealing the card, the contestant can either accept it for themselves or pass it to one of their opponents who has not yet frozen.
 If keeping a card, the contestant in control is given another chance to freeze.
-However, once a contestant has frozen, the remaining contestants must freeze at a score higher than that contestant, ties are not permitted.
-A contestant is eliminated from the round if their hand exceeds 21.
+However, once a contestant has frozen, the remaining contestants must freeze at a score higher than that contestant; ties are not permitted.
+A contestant is eliminated from the round if their hand exceeds 21 ("busts").

 The process is repeated with additional questions and cards until two contestants have frozen or busted.
 A contestant whose score reaches 21 exactly instantly wins the round.
 Beginning in season two of the original series, a bonus prize is given to the contestant regardless of the outcome of the game.
 If two contestants bust, the remaining contestant automatically wins the round.
 If only one contestant has not yet frozen or busted, no additional questions are asked; the remaining contestant continues drawing cards until either beating the highest frozen hand or busting.
 The winner of the round receives a power chip to use in the bonus round, assuming that contestant gets that far.
 The original series used point scores in the first two rounds, with 100 points awarded for a correct answer, and 500 points for winning the hand.
 After two rounds, the contestant with the lowest score is eliminated.

 If there is a tie for the lowest score, the players involved participate in a high-card draw.
 Each player is given the choice of taking the first or second card off the top of the deck, without being able to see either card before making their selection.
 The player who draws the higher card advances.

 The two remaining contestants play one more round involving the same toss-up question format, but point scores are not kept.
 The contestant who wins the round receives $1,000 and two additional power chips (originally one), then moves on to the bonus round.